 There are other miscellaneous costs for construction companies too.
 Rent and utilities can both be factors.
 One of the great advantages of construction companies is that they often need no set physical location to operate.
 The nature of a construction company is to move from job site to job site.
 However, many construction companies still require space for off-site construction or inventory and equipment storage.

 Insurance is another factor many forget to consider as part of their costs.
 However, the average cost of insurance for construction companies is over $1,200 per year.
-This means that insurance is no small investment for most businesses.
+This means that coverage is no small investment for most businesses.
 You are not sure of what type of insurance you need?
 Find it in this article, where insurance requirements are organized by type of industry.

 Costs Can Vary